-- the aggregate net turnover of all parties to the merger in the last completed accounting period within the market of the Czech Republic exceeds CZK 1.5 billion (approximately EUR 55.5 million) and the aggregate net turnover of each of at least two of the parties to the merger for the last completed accounting period within the market of the Czech Republic exceeds CZK 250 million (approximately EUR 9.2 million); or - the aggregate net turnover of: (i) at least one undertaking being a party to the merger (consolidation); (ii) an enterprise or its part being acquired; (iii) an undertaking whose control is being acquired (target); or (iv) at least one of the undertakings creating a concentrative joint venture, for the last completed accounting period within the market of the Czech Republic exceeds CZK 1.5 billion (approximately EUR 55.5 million) and the aggregate worldwide net turnover of the other party to the merger for the last completed accounting period exceeds CZK 1.5 billion (approximately EUR 55.5 million).
+- the aggregate net turnover of all parties to the merger in the last completed accounting period within the market of the Czech Republic exceeds CZK 1.5 billion (approximately EUR 57 million) and the aggregate net turnover of each of at least two of the parties to the merger for the last completed accounting period within the market of the Czech Republic exceeds CZK 250 million (approximately EUR 9.5 million); or - the aggregate net turnover of: (i) at least one undertaking being a party to the merger (consolidation); (ii) an undertaking over which control is being acquired (target); or (iii) at least one of the undertakings creating a concentrative joint venture, for the last completed accounting period within the market of the Czech Republic exceeds CZK 1.5 billion (approximately EUR 57 million) and the aggregate worldwide net turnover of the other party to the merger for the last completed accounting period exceeds CZK 1.5 billion (approximately EUR 57 million).

-The aggregated turnover of the party to the concentration comprises the turnovers:
+The aggregated turnover of the party to the concentration comprises

-- of all parties to the concentration (seller(s) and target); - of all persons who control the parties to the concentration and persons who will be controlling the parties to the concentration after its completion; - of all persons controlled by the same person who will control the parties to the concentration after its completion; and - of all persons jointly controlled by two or more persons referred to in the previous items.
+- of all parties to the concentration (seller(s) and target); - of all persons who control the parties to the concentration and persons who will be controlling the parties to the concentration after its completion;

+- of all persons controlled by the same person who will control the parties to the concentration after its completion; and - of all persons jointly controlled by two or more persons referred to in the previous items.